 Enable SSO with a Generic Identity Provider

-Enabling single sign-on (SSO) for your domain within Help Scout allows your Users to easily and securely log in to their accounts.
 This article will help you get set up if we do not have a specific guide for your IdP.
-For more general information on adding and using SSO with Help Scout, check out Enabling SSO in Your Account.
-The SSO feature is available on the Pro plan or as an add-on to the Plus plan.
+For more general information on adding and using SSO with Help Scout check out Enable SSO in Your Account.

 In this article